kobrinsam/airbnb-pricing-dashboard/README.md

 ## Features

-- Interactive dashboard with user inputs for listing details
+- Interactive dashboard with user inputs for AirBnB listing details
-- Price prediction using a trained machine learning model
+- Price prediction using a Random Forest machine learning model
-- Map visualization to select the potential AirBnB listing location
+- Map visualization showing predicted prices across neigborhoods of selected markets
+- Documentation of selected exploratory data analysis and model performance

 ## Installation

 1. Clone this repository.
 2. Install the required dependencies with `pip install -r requirements.txt`.
-3. Run the dashboard with `python app.py`.
+3. Run the dashboard locally with `streamlit run Home.py`.
+App is published at https://airbnb-pricing-dashboard-m2gvwrulwcmashpo95zmal.streamlit.app/

+In addition to the dashboard above, we performed exploratory data analysis, data cleaning, and model training as preparation for production.
+Data engineering scripts can be found in the data_engineering folder.
+Model training occurred in train.ipynb and H3_Model_Development.ipynb.
+Our exploratory data analysis can be reproduced from the Exploratory_Data_Analysis folder.
+Model run results are logged in experiment_log.json.

 ## Usage